cares0/rest-docs-kdsl/docs/docs/guides/dsl-generation-condition.md

 and return types are analyzed to determine the appropriate HTTP components.
 Each determined element is converted into a `HandlerElement` implementation.
-Depending on the type of implementation, it is declared as a member property of the appropriate `ApiComponent` implementation with an `ApiValue` type.
+Depending on the type of implementation, it is declared as a member property of the appropriate `ApiComponent` implementation with an `ApiField` type.

 Except for cases where values cannot be determined at compile time, components are determined based on [Handler Methods](https://docs.spring.io/spring-framework/reference/web/webmvc/mvc-controller/ann-methods.html) in Spring Web MVC.